rinrinx2/Pro-Telegram-Adder-2021/README.md

 # Pro-Telegram-Adder-2021
 Add More then 10000+ Members in 300 Seconds.
 No Daily Limit/ No Time Limit.
 Only real and active members will export.
 No need to change API id &amp; Hash (Only two Api and Hash Required).
 Auto join group.
 Add members in private and public groups.
 Add More Than 100+ Number.
 Export Members from Private &amp; Public Groups.
 Add Members From Any Target Group.
 No Need to login Next Time.
 Add through Id No. So there is no need of Username.
 Login through 2 factor password.
 Don't have to lose accounts anymore.

-# This script won't ban your numbers because script based on both libraries 1.
-Telethon / 2.
-Pyrogram.
+# The software won't ban your numbers it also has smart feature of ban-firewall.

 ====================================================================

-# Price of Telegram Pro Adder is 32$.
+# Price is 32$. and total worth you won't be disaapointed at all.
 ====================================================================

 OTP Service Available - 200 fresh new ready-made telegram accounts for 50$